The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Four additional variables every certified Technician should factor into cleanser selection

-Washing frequency — scalp type determines schedule, not habit K2 oily scalp types can tolerate daily washing with the Dandruff/Oily Base Wash — and may need it to prevent Malassezia overgrowth.
-K1 dry scalp types should wash 2–3 times per week maximum: overwashing a dry scalp strips the remaining sebum and accelerates the dryness cycle.
-Matching washing frequency to scalp type is as clinically important as matching the formula.
+Washing frequency — scalp type determines schedule, not habit K2 oily scalp types can tolerate daily washing with the Oily or Dandruff Hair Wash — and may need it to keep sebum from feeding Malassezia.
+K1 dry scalp types generally do better washing 2–3 times per week: overwashing a dry scalp strips the remaining sebum and reinforces the dryness cycle.
+Matching frequency to scalp type is as important as matching the formula.
 The most common error in consumer hair care is washing all scalp types on the same schedule.

 Color-treated hair — cuticle vulnerability compounds the pH problem Bleaching, coloring, and chemical processing lift the hair cuticle and deplete the 18-MEA lipid layer — making the fiber more porous and more vulnerable to further alkaline damage.
 For color-treated clients, the cleansing step affects both scalp health and color longevity.
-Standard professional shampoos at pH 6–7 accelerate color fade; a pH 5.5 base wash preserves both the cuticle seal and the color deposit.
+Higher-pH shampoos accelerate color fade; a pH 5.0 base wash helps preserve both the cuticle seal and the color deposit.
 This is a concrete business argument: the right Dermotricology cleansing base extends the life of every color service you perform.

 Curly and coily hair — sebum distribution deficit requires adapted cleansing On curved hair fibers, sebum travels more slowly and unevenly than on straight hair.
 Curly and coily clients often present with a dry-at-the-ends, oily-at-the-root pattern — not sebum overproduction, but sebum distribution failure.
 Cleansing strategy must prioritize scalp-first treatment without stripping the limited sebum that reaches the lengths.
-The Normalizing Base Wash's gentle surfactant system addresses this profile: effective scalp cleansing that does not compound the distribution deficit or worsen hair growth at the ends.
+The Normalizing Base Wash's gentle surfactant system addresses this profile: effective scalp cleansing that does not compound the distribution deficit.

 Competitor Comparison — The Honest Assessment

-Nioxin Systems 1–6 Hair density by "system" number (fine/thick, natural/treated) — not scalp condition-mapped SLS + SLES primary — same harsh detergent found in dish soap No — alkaline formula Hair type only — not scalp condition No — documented microbiome destruction
+Nioxin Systems 1–6 Hair density by "system" number (fine/thick, natural/treated) — not scalp condition-mapped Conventional sulfate surfactant base Not stated as pH-targeted Hair type only — not scalp condition Not a stated formulation goal

-Philip Kingsley (Flaky/Itchy, Density) Symptom-driven — addresses surface symptoms, limited condition specificity Piroctone olamine + conventional surfactant base Partial — not across full range Symptom-only — no scalp type diagnostic framework Better than most — piroctone olamine gentler than zinc pyrithione
+Philip Kingsley (Flaky/Itchy, Density) Symptom-driven — addresses surface symptoms, limited condition specificity Piroctone olamine + conventional surfactant base Not stated across full range Symptom-only — no scalp type framework Piroctone olamine has published microbiome data[17]

-Aveda Invati (Advanced) One formula for all hair loss types — salicylic acid exfoliation + botanical actives Babassu-derived cleansing agents — gentler than SLS Partial Single formula — no condition differentiation Better than SLS-based — not documented microbiome-specific
+Aveda Invati (Advanced) One formula for all hair loss types — salicylic acid exfoliation + botanical actives Babassu-derived cleansing agents Not stated as pH-targeted Single formula — no condition differentiation Not a stated formulation goal

-Head & Shoulders / Neutrogena T/Sal OTC — symptomatic control, pyrithione zinc or salicylic acid for dandruff SLS primary No Single active ingredient — no scalp type framework No — SLS destroys microbiome at each use
+Head & Shoulders / Neutrogena T/Sal OTC — symptomatic control, pyrithione zinc or salicylic acid for dandruff Conventional sulfate surfactant base Not stated as pH-targeted Single active ingredient — no scalp type framework Antifungal suppression without rediversification[4]

-CeraVe Hydrating Shampoo Consumer dry scalp — ceramides + niacinamide in a standard shampoo base Sulfate-free — gentler surfactants Not specified Single formula — no clinical condition mapping SLS-free is positive — no microbiome-specific research cited
+CeraVe Hydrating Shampoo Consumer dry scalp — ceramides + niacinamide in a standard shampoo base Sulfate-free surfactants Not stated Single formula — no clinical condition mapping Sulfate-free is a positive; no microbiome data published

-Kapyderm Cleansing Bases (5) 5 condition-specific, diagnostically-selected bases — each addressing a distinct scalp type and clinical mechanism Botanical surfactant system — SLS-free, EU-regulated, microbiome-compatible Yes — pH 5–5.5, matched to scalp's acid mantle Yes — K1/K2 scalp type + condition-specific (AGA, SD, dry, oily) Yes — documented microbiome-compatible; no synthetic preservatives or fragrance
+Kapyderm Cleansing Bases (5) 5 condition-specific bases — each addressing a distinct scalp type and clinical mechanism SLES at pH 5.0 — SLS-free (still a sulfate), ethoxylated and milder than SLS, EU-regulated Yes — pH 5.0, matched to the scalp's acid mantle Yes — K1/K2 scalp type + condition-specific (AGA, SD, dry, oily) Yes — pH and surfactant chosen to be microbiome-compatible.
+Note: formulas do contain Parfum and a preservative (see each INCI above)

 How to Explain Cleanser Selection to Your Clients